WhyAre/tp/docs/UserGuide.md

 - The current view is remembered across reboots of the application.

-- For command-specific view requirements, please refer to the [Command Summary](#Command-Summary) section.
+- For command-specific view requirements, please refer to the [Features](#features) section.

 </div>